Tropical Fruit Cake Recipe

 Posted on 29th of July, 2010 by Lévana

-Sometimes I take my playing with food a drop further than even I myself dare, tinkering endlessly, picking my family and friends as willing victims as I subject them to constantly evolving batches and asking them to please forget they ever tasted something if it was just way too wacky.
-This cake is a perfect example of getting a drop too adventurous.
+Sometimes I take my playing with food a drop further than even I myself dare, tinkering endlessly, as with this fruit cake, picking my family and friends as willing victims as I subject them to constantly evolving batches and asking them to please forget they ever tasted something if it was just way too wacky.
+This fruit cake is a perfect example of getting a drop too adventurous.
 But here is the unanimous verdict on the last (this) try: It’s fabulous, like having a cocktail in a plate instead of in a glass.
 This fruit cake will not be passed around like other fruit cakes: It’s for keeps!

 1/2 cup preserved ginger (health food stores), packed